 Developments providing housing opportunities for persons with special needs are strongly encouraged.
 Developments committing to a special needs set-aside of at least 10% of the total units, will receive a preference in funding ("Special Needs Priority") as one of the Set-aside Preferences.
-For purposes of administering the Federal LIHTC, a person with special needs is a person who is: (a) physically, emotionally or mentally impaired or is diagnosed with mental illness; or (b) developmentally disabled.
+For purposes of administering the Federal and State LIHTC, a person with special needs is a person who is: (a) physically, emotionally or mentally impaired or is experiencing, or being treated for, or has a diagnosis or a history of mental illness; or (b) developmentally disabled.